danielfcollier/database-gas-ecommerce-lp/README.md

 # Database for Landing Page for E-commerce Store

-Technologies: Google Apps Script (JS) and Google Clasp.
+Syntax: Apps Script and JS ES6+

 Developed as part of the training Hiring Coders provided by VTEX:

 - 1st challenge

 ## Demo Page